 You're never too old to learn something new about leadership and you're never to young to start.

-Here are 3 books that can help children discover important life lessons about leadership, communication and relationships.
+Here are 3 books that can help children (and adults) discover important life lessons about leadership, communication and relationships.

 This classic story describes a series of events that occur after giving a mouse a cookie.

 Once the mouse has the cookie he asks for a glass of milk

 Then he asks for a straw and then a napkin

 He continues to make a series of additional requests

 Each new request comes as a result of the last request being granted

 This needy little mouse shows us what happens when requests are granted unconditionally.
 It's not that the requests are bad or that granting them is the wrong decision, it simply reveals how a seemingly small request can snowball into something much larger.
 The wisdom in this story can be applied in variety of areas: from project management to team leadership and even personal relationships.
 It is a simple but powerful lesson for leaders of all ages.

 Stone Soup is a folk tale about three hungry travelers passing through a famine-ridden village where the people are unwilling to share their food.